![]() |

 virtual-function mechanism, this time on the destructor for the

-class, by placing the symbol virtual
+railroad_car class, by placing the symbol virtual before the

 destructor definition:

-destructor virtual, you tell C++ to
+By making the railroad_car destructor virtual, you tell C++ to

 treat all the lower-level destructors as virtual.
 Thus, a virtual